gregcaporaso/microbiogeo/doc/notes/dfa.rst

 their (usually) large size.
 Unless otherwise noted, the data files that were used can be found under the datasets directory.

+:note: As discussed in the introduction, DFA has trouble with collinear explanatory variables.
+As it steps through the variables and constructs each model, if two variables are collinear, it reports a warning message.
+Thus, since many models are constructed, there can be many warnings.
+This means that the model containing collinearity cannot be tested to see its prediction power (i.e.  how well it can classify samples).
+It appears that this might account for the small number of OTUs that end up in the final model.
+I'm not sure if this is a good thing or a bad thing.
+Maybe it's neither.

 Whole Body
 ^^^^^^^^^^
 Test 1